codeforamerica/three/README.md

 ### Discovery

-In order to use the [Open311 service discovery](http://wiki.open311.org/Service_Discovery), simply envoke the `discovery` method.
+In order to use the [Open311 service discovery](http://wiki.open311.org/Service_Discovery), simply invoke the `discovery` method.

     >>> from three import Three
     >>> t = Three('api.city.gov')